Esmail-ibraheem/Axon/README.md

 https://github.com/Esmail-ibraheem/Axon.git
 ```

-then you have this built tree:
+Then you have this built tree.
+Check the README file for each package to gain a better understanding.:
 ```
 Axon/
 │